vzhukovskii/che-bookmark-plugin/README.md

 So, let's do that together.

 Before starting to develop the new plugin, you should understand, that architecturally Eclipse Che consists of two parts, client side and server side.
 Client side - is a GWT application written in java, but then compiled into javascript.
 So you should take into account, that not all java functions are available.
-If you are not sure that some functionality correctly emulates in GWT, than you should check official documentation ([JRE Emulation Reference](http://www.gwtproject.org/doc/latest/RefJreEmulation.html))
+If you are not sure that some functionality correctly emulates in GWT, then you should check official documentation ([JRE Emulation Reference](http://www.gwtproject.org/doc/latest/RefJreEmulation.html))

 #### Plugin Structure